aantron/ocaml.org/data/planet/coq/the-coq-workshop-2009.md

 <h3>Call for papers</h3>
-<p>The Coq workshop will bring together Coq users, developers and<br/>
+<p>The Coq workshop will bring together Coq users, developers and<br>
 contributors.
-The workshop will be organized from submitted papers,<br/>
+The workshop will be organized from submitted papers,<br>
-invited talks and a plenary discussion on the evolution and design of<br/>
+invited talks and a plenary discussion on the evolution and design of<br>
 Coq.
 Topics for submitting a paper include:</p>
 <ul>
 <li>Language or tactics features</li>